Hybee22/werewolf-game/README.md

 ### Spectator Events

 - `joinedAsSpectator`: Emitted when a user successfully joins a game as a spectator.

   - Payload: `{ gameId: string }`

 - `leftAsSpectator`: Emitted when a user leaves a game they were spectating.

   - Payload: `{ gameId: string }`

 - `gameState`: Emitted to update spectators (and players) with the current game state.
   - Payload: `{ players: Array, currentPhase: string, ... }`

 Players should listen for these events and update their game state and UI accordingly.
 The chat events allow for persistent messaging during the game, with the entire chat history provided upon joining and individual messages sent in real-time as they occur.

+### Special Role Events

+- `hunterTurn`: Sent to the hunter when they are eliminated.

+- `hunterAction`: Broadcast when the hunter makes their choice.

 ## Contributing